johnnyiller/johnnyiller.github.io/_posts/2014-12-29-act-as-list-table-locking.markdown

 However, as you can see, they make use of slightly different scoping mechanisms.
 Well it turns out that if you use the newer gem code that uses a *where* statement to scope the query you can end up with a particularly nasty query that will lock up your database and generally ruin your day.
 You'll likely only notice this on a large table.
 The table I saw issues with had a little over 2 million records.

-The problem arrises when your scoping column is optional or is set after you create model.
+The problem arrises when your scoping column is optional.
 Allow me to illustrate with a concrete example.

 {% highlight ruby %}